hotosm/osm-merge/docs/highways.md

 #### Editing OSM XML

 The conflation process produces an output file in OSM XML format.
-This file has incremented the version number and added *action=modify" to the attributes for the feature.
+This file has incremented the version number and added *action=modify* to the attributes for the feature.
 When loaded into OSM, no data is initially visible.
 If you go to the File menu, go down and execute *update modified*.
 This will download all the nodes for the ways, and